IELTS Vocabulary A (Part 2)

 acidify v.
 To change into acid.

 acknowledge v.
-To recognize; to admit the genuineness or validity of.
+To recognise; to admit the genuineness or validity of.

 acme n.
 The highest point, or summit.